 "This is a problem in their country too," she said.

-Arechiga said she believes Mexico will help "out of the kindness of their heart."
+Arechiga said she believed Mexico would help "out of the kindness of their heart."

 "They want to help us.
 And help each other and help halfway," she said.

-While Rankin and Arechiga move on from their debate, one thing they both agree on is having empathy for the plight of the migrants.
+As Rankin and Arechiga moved on from their debate, one thing they both agreed on is having empathy for the plight of the migrants.

 “We’ve got some land, and we leave a place for people to sleep," he said.
 "And I leave the tap open for water because I’m not a Border Patrol agent.
 I don’t have to say no. That’s not my job.
 I get to have a heart here.
 The immigration agents do not."

-It’s a nuanced issue, he says.
-And he’s OK with not all Republicans sharing his perspective.
+It’s a nuanced issue, he said.
+And he was OK with not all Republicans sharing his perspective.

 Reynaldo Leanos Jr. can be reached at firstname.lastname@example.org or on Twitter at @ReynaldoLeanos